canada-ca/design-system/style-guide/index.md

   <p><strong>Write</strong>: The evaluation team will submit its final report on the training program in September.<br>
     <strong>Instead of</strong>: The training program evaluation team will submit its final report in September.</p>
   <p>Surround a long sentence with shorter ones because it helps people understand the long sentence.</p>
-  <h4>See how this rule for using simple sentences applies in French</h4>
+  <h4>See how the rule for using simple sentences applies in French</h4>
   <ul>
     <li><span lang="fr"><a href="{{ site.urlconception }}/guide-redaction/#wp2-6">2.6 Utiliser des phrases simples</a></span></li>
   </ul>